iskunalnayyar/OrderMicroservice/README.md

 ### Database Schema

 - The schema provided was all in 1 table in the legacy schema, so I decided to make it Normalized, and divide up the data into its respective tables.
-- I split the schema into 5 tables (Order, Item, Billing_details, Shipping_details, Payment) with associations defined properly to meet the requirements and be a foundation for APIs.
+- I split the schema into 5 tables (Order, Item, Billing_details, Shipping_details, Payment) with associations defined properly to meet the requirements and be a foundation for the APIs.
 #### Order
 - The first table is the `Order` table with Customer details (like `customer_name`, `customer_email`, `customer_address`), Order `status`, additional `notes`, system generated `created_date`, and `modified_date` as part of identifiable data and metadata living on the Order itself.
 - This `Order` table is connected to `Item` table in a 1-to-many relationship.